TosbackCgusBridge-Bot/CGUs-versions/Ucla/Privacy Policy.md

 Site History

 The first UCLA home page in September 1993 was a simple welcome.
 In May 1995 came the full-featured "InfoUCLA."
 In February 1997, "Planet UCLA" was launched (with a spinning globe).
 The "Great Futures" design was adopted in June 2000.
 The "Here.
 Now.
-UCLA" design was launched in late October 2004. the updated version of "Here.
+UCLA" design was launched in late October 2004 and updated in November 2008.
+The current design dates to 2012.
+The updated version of "Here.
 Now.
 UCLA" dates to November 2008.
 The site is managed by UCLA Communications &.
 Public Outreach.

 Digital Millenium Copyright Act